vladysor/SensEdu/docs/Projects/FMCWRadar.md

 {:toc}

 ## FMCW Radar Principle
 This chapter explains the fundamentals of FMCW radars in order to better understand their magic.
-For more in-depth information, I would recommend [Marshall Bruner's YouTube channel](https://www.youtube.com/@MarshallBrunerRF) — it's a gem on the subject!
+For more in-depth information, I would recommend [Marshall Bruner's YouTube channel](https://www.youtube.com/@MarshallBrunerRF) — his channel is a gem on the subject!
+The animated graphs on this doc have been created with the [Manim Community](https://docs.manim.community/en/stable/index.html) python library and greatly inspired by Marshall Bruner's code.

 ### Chirp Signal
 FMCW radars involves the continuous transmission and reception of a frequency modulated signal also known as chirp.
 We will call the transmitted signal **$$T_x$$**{: .text-blue-000} and we are using a sawtooth modulation.
 The sawtooth modulation linearly sweeps a bandwidth $$B$$ over the chirp period $$T_c$$.